-A: Once a Scout or Leader goes through his Ordeal, he is a member of the Order of the Arrow for the rest of his life (as long as he is registered with the BSA).
-As he moves to new councils, he needs to connect with the local OA lodge at each place to continue his active membership.
+A: Once a Scout or Scouter goes through their Ordeal, they are a member of the Order of the Arrow for the rest of their life (as long as they are registered with the BSA).
+As they move to new councils, they need to connect with the local OA lodge at each place to continue their active membership.
 Generally, all you need to do is to pay your dues in your new lodge.

 Once you have paid your dues and are an active member again, you can then wear the OA Lodge flap on your uniform.
-This is true for all adults registered with the BSA, no matter what part of the program (Cub Scouts, Boy Scouts, Venturing) they are currently in.
+This is true for all adults registered with the BSA, no matter what part of the program (Cub Scouts, Scouts BSA, Venturing) they are currently in.